-Fasting during religious festivals should be done with proper monitoring, especially by the elderly.
+With Navratri starting, many senior citizens would be fasting too.
+Not just Navratri, fasting during any religious festival should be done with proper monitoring, especially by the elderly.
 Here are some guidelines to follow if you are fasting during festivals.

 Fasting is healthy as long as person is well hydrated and doesn’t end it with feasting.
 However, fasting is not for everyone.
 Though some people describe feeling euphoric and energized, others feel cranky and sick.
 If you’re diabetic, severely underweight, recuperating from surgery, or have a serious medical condition, you really shouldn’t fast without close medical supervision.
 In fact, those with medical conditions are often exempted from religious fasting obligations.